MavisMiniatures/MavisMiniatures.github.io/README.md

 * Organize tags.

 ## Structure
 Miniatures can be found inside `_Miniatures/`.
 Images are stored externaly and included using an external link.
+For example a shared link from google photos.

 ## Run localy with Jekyll
 1. Install Jekyll: